NoroffFEU/development-platforms/src/content/docs/github/Actions/github-actions-case-study.md

 ## Introduction

 GitHub Actions is a feature provided by GitHub to automate workflows, such as Continuous Integration (CI) and Continuous Deployment (CD), directly within a repository.
 It allows developers to define custom workflows using YAML files, enabling seamless integration with the development process.
-This case study explores GitHub Actions' history, features, applications, and comparisons with similar tools like Jenkins, GitLab CI, and CircleCI.
+This case study explores GitHub Actions history, features, applications, and comparisons with similar tools like Jenkins, GitLab CI, and CircleCI.

 ## Brief History